Another new feature in C2 are the struct-functions.

 // a static struct-function, called as Shape.create(..)

-public func Shape* Shape.create(u8 sides) {
+public fn Shape* Shape.create(u8 sides) {

 Shape* shape = stdlib.malloc(sizeof(Shape));